-WASHINGTON -- Elizabeth Warren’s signature “wealth tax” would bring in at least $1 trillion less in new government revenue than the Democratic presidential candidate estimates while ultimately shrinking the economy over the next 30 years, according to a new academic analysis.
+WASHINGTON -- Elizabeth Warren’s signature “wealth tax” would bring in at least $1 billion less in new government revenue than the Democratic presidential candidate estimates while ultimately shrinking the economy over the next 30 years, according to a new academic analysis.

 But the piggy bank that Warren wants to use to accomplish her sweeping policy promises won’t be nearly as flush with cash as she believes, the University of Pennsylvania's Penn Wharton Budget Model, which provides nonpartisan analysis of public policy proposals, found Thursday.
 Warren's campaign pushed back, saying the analysis was of a “different and worse" plan than what the senator is proposing.

 The model says the new tax would reduce “private capital formation” enough to drive the U.S. economy’s average wage down between 0.9% and 2.3%, even affecting households not rich enough to qualify for the tax.

 The findings are important because Warren’s proposal has been among the most popular — and most scrutinized —of her campaign.
 It's given the senator an economic populist edge that helped vault her among the Democratic primary’s front-runners.
 The race's other top progressive candidate, Sen. Bernie Sanders of Vermont, has proposed an even higher tax on top fortunes — but it's such a part of Warren rallies that her crowds often break into chants of “2 cents!” in a rallying cry for her wealth tax.

 The model's findings could provide new lines of attack for some of Warren’s more moderate White House hopeful rivals.
 That includes South Bend, Indiana, Mayor Pete Buttigieg and former Vice President Joe Biden, who has accused Warren of basing her policy agenda on economics that don’t add up and argued that she and Sanders have demonized wealth.